-Back in 2006 while attending a conference, I saw my first designer, lactic-based probiotic with a price tag of $49.99 for a 30-day supply.
-As I listened to the salesperson give me the marketing rundown, I wondered who would spend this type of money on what is essentially bacteria from dairy.
-My grandmother was still living at the time, and I recall asking if she would take this supplement and her responding, “just eat the goat yogurt from the Cho̱rió” (the village in Greek!).
+Back in 2006 while attending a conference, I saw my first designer probiotic with a hefty price tag to match.
+As I listened to the marketing rundown, I wondered who would spend this type of money on what is essentially bacteria from dairy (think roquefort cheese).
+Suddenly my grandmother’s saying “just eat the goat yogurt from the Cho̱rió (village in Greek!)” popped in my head.

 Fast Forward to Now

-In a study submitted to the British Journal of Nutrition, researchers from the University of Copenhagen found that fiber (in this particular case, flaxseeds) were more beneficial to improving insulin sensitivity in the subjects, and altered gut microbiota, positively, while the lactic based probiotic, L. paracasei had no impact on the gut whatsoever.
+In a study submitted to the British Journal of Nutrition, researchers from the University of Copenhagen found that fiber (in this particular case, flaxseeds) were more beneficial to improving insulin sensitivity in the subjects, and altered gut microbiota in a good way, while the lactic based probiotic, L. paracasei had no impact on the gut whatsoever.

 Believe in Fiber

-It’s cheap and comes with no marketing budget.
-The verdict is out that it works, so why second guess its role in digestive health?
+It’s cheap, the verdict is out that it works, so why second guess its role in digestive health?
 Capsules are OK, but consuming your fiber is best.

 Here are top fiber-rich foods: